ild714/100DaysOfSwiftUI/README.md

 Creating a custom component with @Binding
 Using size classes with AnyView type erasure
 How to combine Core Data and SwiftUI

+## Day54

+Creating books with Core Data
+Adding a custom star rating component
+Building a list with @FetchRequest